mrodrigues22/neatback/python-service/SETUP.md

 NeatBack Posture Analysis Service
 ============================================================
 Starting WebSocket server...
-The service will process frames sent from the WinUI client.
+The service will capture frames directly from your webcam.

 Waiting for client connection...
 ============================================================